 Assignment: To make sure you can run programs for the course, please download and compile two programs.
 The first is the skeleton code for assignment 1.
 The second is provided off our website and is our demo program for the OpenGL assignment.
-We include complete skeletons for major platforms.
-(In some cases, our versions include the compiled objectives and executable to help you, but please try to recompile the source code from scratch to make sure everything works.)
+We include both Makefiles for Linux and Visual Studio projects for Win 32.
+While our versions include the compiled objectives and executable to help you, please try to recompile the source code from scratch to make sure everything works.
 If you develop on a different platform, you may need to re-create projects and Makefiles from the source code.
-We also have a link on the main CS 184 website to a FAQ about compilation options of what students did last time.

 A brief description of the two projects.
 The homework 1 skeleton should show a teapot on a blue background.
 The solution should allow you to use arrow keys to change your viewpoint and look at the teapot from different directions.
-(We do not test that you compiled homework 1, but please do so anyway to make sure it works).